meshtastic/meshtastic/docs/software/android/usage.md

 [![Accept new channel](/img/android/android-accept-channel-c.png)](/img/android/android-accept-channel.png)

 :::note
-Setting the same Name and Options will not work as there is also a unique pre-shared key encoded in the channel.
+Setting the same Name and Options directly will not work as there is also a unique pre-shared key encoded in the QR code or link.
 :::

 You can test changing channels with the QR code shown below.